achaljhawar/Gamecord/Examples/Tic-Tac-Toe.md

     oColor: 'blurple',
     xColor: 'red',
     color: '#7289da',
-    askMessage: 'Hey {opponent}, {challenger} challenged you for a game of Connect 4!', }).startGame();
+    askMessage: 'Hey {opponent}, {challenger} challenged you for a game of TicTacToe!', }).startGame();
 ```